peterhontaru/AirBnb-Milano-Price-Prediction/README.md

     [link](http://htmlpreview.github.io/?https://github.com/peterhontaru/Price-Prediction-AirBnb-Milan-Apartments/blob/master/AirBnb-Milan.html),
     in HTML format
-  - in the **AirBnb-Milan.md** file of this repo (however, I recommend previewing it at the link above since it originally designed as a html document)
+  - in the **AirBnb-Milan.md** file of this repo (however, I recommend previewing it at the link above since it was originally designed as a html document)